Two-Dimensional Active Brownian Particles Crossing a Parabolic Barrier: Finite Rectangular Domain with Absorbing Boundary Conditions: Conclusions

 \section{Conclusions}

-We have derived an exact series solution for the probability propagator (along the $x$ coordinate and the self-propulsion angle) of a two-dimensional ABP living in a domain with absorbing boundaries at $x=\pm d$ and subjected to a parabolic potential along the $x$ direction, centered at $x=0$.
-Such a solution is possible by taking the standard passive Brownian motion as a reference system and dealing with the activity of the particle as a perturbation.
-The reduced propagator is then expressed in terms of the left and right eigenvectors, which can be easily computed by direct diagonalization of the matrix form of the Fokker-Planck operator, multiplied by an exponentially decaying factor with a rate given by the corresponding perturbed eigenvalue.
-The approach adopted in this work takes inspiration from the one recently adopted to solve the ABP model in a circular harmonic trap~\cite{Caraglio2022}.
-However, in contrast to what happens in the case of an isotropic harmonic potential, in the present case switching on the particle activity induces a change in the eigenvalue spectrum of the Fokker-Planck operator.
-With increasing activity more and more eigenvalues become complex and exceptional points~\cite{Heiss2012} arise.
+We have derived an exact series solution for the probability propagator of a two-dimensional ABP living in a rectangular domain with an absorbing boundary and subjected to a parabolic potential along the $x$ direction.
+Taking inspiration from recent literature~\cite{Caraglio2022,DiTrapani2023}, the method to obtain such a solution requires the knowledge of the eigenvalues and eigenfunctions of a reference system given by the standard passive Brownian particle and then deal with the activity of the particle as a perturbation of this reference system.
+The propagator is then expressed in terms of the perturbed left and right eigenvectors, which can be easily computed by direct diagonalization of the matrix form of the Fokker-Planck operator, multiplied by an exponentially decaying factor with a rate given by the corresponding perturbed eigenvalue.
+Note that, while perturbation theories generally lead to approximate solutions~\cite{SakuraiQM}, here, once the perturbed eigenfunction and eigenvalues are found, one can directly get the propagator of the ABP as in Eq.~(\ref{eq:solution_propagator_full_problem}).
+In this sense, in our theory the solution is exact, with the only limitation that to make the numerics possible, we have to cut off the number of considered eigenfunctions.
+However, as done in previous work~\cite{DiTrapani2023}, also in the current case one can fully exploit the formalism of perturbation theory and express the solution as a power series in the P\'eclet number, $\text{Pe}$, but obviously, truncating this series would result in an approximated solution.
+For comparison, throughout the manuscript we have also evaluated several observables at the first leading order in the P\'eclet number.

-The knowledge of the propagator is then exploited as a starting point to obtain several observables.
-In particular, given some initial condition, we compute the spatial probability density at a later time (integration of the propagator over the self-propulsion orientation $\vartheta$), the survival probability (integration over all coordinates), and the related first-passage-time distribution.
-All these quantities show a strong dependence on the activity of the particle and, to a lesser extent, on its rotational diffusivity.
-This observation is in line with what observed for and ABP exploring a circular domain with an absorbing boundary~\cite{DiTrapani2023}.
-We also derive the distribution of the transition-path time, i.e. of the time needed to travel from the boundary on one side of the barrier to the boundary on the other side.